What is the difference between state and props?

 - When the

-of a component changes, React re-renders that component and its children. - Changes to
+stateof a component changes, React re-renders that component and its children. - Changes to

-from the parent component trigger re-renders in the child component, but the child cannot directly modify those props.
+propsfrom the parent component trigger re-renders in the child component, but the child cannot directly modify those props.

 - When the

-are used for passing data from parent to child components, providing a way to create reusable and dynamic components in a React application.
-Understanding when and how to use state
+In summary, state is used for managing mutable data within a component, allowing the component to re-render when its state changes. props are used for passing data from parent to child components, providing a way to create reusable and dynamic components in a React application.
+Understanding when and how to use state and props is crucial for building well-structured and efficient React components.

 At Online Learner, we're on a mission to ignite a passion for learning and empower individuals to reach their full potential.
 Founded by a team of dedicated educators and industry experts, our platform is designed to provide accessible and engaging educational resources for learners of all ages and backgrounds.